focallocal/nav-buttons-highlighter/README.md

 ## Features

--  Beautiful 3D button styling with gradients, shadows, and hover effects
+- 3D button styling with gradients, shadows, and hover effects
--  Mobile-responsive - highlights the "Latest" dropdown toggle button on mobile
+- Mobile-responsive - highlights the "Latest" dropdown toggle button on mobile so users are more clear they can/should click it
 - Pre-configured for Discourse Kanban plugin by default
 - CSS-only implementation - reliable and lightweight
--  Easy to customize - detailed instructions included
+- Easy to customize

 ## Default Configuration

-By default, this component is set up to highlight the **Discourse Kanban** plugin ([learn more](https://meta.discourse.org/t/kanban-board/)) in **BLUE**.
-However, it can easily be changed to highlight any navigation link you choose.
+By default, this component is set up to highlight the **Discourse Kanban** plugin ([link](https://meta.discourse.org/t/kanban-board/)) in **BLUE**.
+However, it can easily be changed to highlight any navigation link you choose in any colour.

 ## Installation

-1. In the Discourse Admin console, go to **Customize  Themes  Components** and click **Install**.
+1. In the Discourse Admin console, go to **Customize → Themes → Components** and click **Install**
-2. Choose **From a Git repository** and paste:
+2. Copy from Git repository link and paste:
    ```
    https://github.com/focallocal/nav-buttons-highlighter
    ```